Boston: Past, Present, Future (Spring 2026)

 This map holds our speculative fiction stories, written after our unit on the climate crisis.
 In this unit, we discussed the historiography of the climate crisis, and read the speculative fiction novel Arboreality, by Rebecca Campbell, which helped us to talk about the storytelling and the future of climate justice.
 We also touched on how environmental justice is connected to disability justice, learned about different ways that people around the world are fighting the climate crisis, and did our own self-guided research.
 As a conclusion to the unit, we wrote speculative fiction pieces imagining the future of Boston's neighborhoods over the next twenty to forty years.
 In each of these stories, characters grapple with the effects of the climate crisis, even as they also take action with others to survive, protect each other, and build liveable futures.
 These fiction pieces are set in the same neighborhoods as our oral histories and micro memoirs.

-To select a specific speculative fiction, simply click on the diamond shape next to the title.
-This map also contains data about power plants, large facility greenhouse gas emissions, and environmental justice community data.
+To select a specific speculative fiction, simply click on the diamond next to the title.
+This map also contains data about power plants and large facility greenhouse gas emissions, as well as data from the federal Environmental Justice Index.